CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

     write('pw-si-' + str(wfc) + '.in', bulk_si, format='espresso-in', input_data=input_qe,
           pseudopotentials=pseudopotentials, kpts=kpoints, koffset=offset, tstress=True, tprnfor=True)
 ```
-Accordingly, we should make a change in the job script file as well:
+Accordingly, you should make a change in the job script file as well:

 ```
 for i in `seq 10 10 60`